Somebody Loves Me (film)

+Somebody Loves Me is a 1952 American Technicolor romantic drama musical film written and directed by Irving Brecher.
+It stars Betty Hutton and Ralph Meeker (Meeker's singing is dubbed by Pat Morgan), with Robert Keith, Billie Bird and Adele Jergens.
+It was produced by Perlberg-Seaton Productions, the production company of William Perlberg and George Seaton and released by Paramount Pictures.

-Somebody Loves Me is a 1952 American biographical comedy-drama musical film starring Betty Hutton and Ralph Meeker.
-The story focuses on the careers of entertainers Blossom Seeley and Benny Fields.
-The film was Betty Hutton's last picture with Paramount Pictures, with whom she had been under contract with since 1942.
-It was the film debut of Nick Adams.
+The story is loosely based on the careers and relationship of entertainers and vaudevillians Blossom Seeley, played by Hutton and Benny Fields, played by Meeker.
+The film was Betty Hutton's last film with Paramount Pictures, with whom she had been under contract with since 1942.
+It was the film debut of Nick Adams where he plays an uncredited extra.

 Plot

-In 1906 San Francisco, Blossom Seely (Betty Hutton) is a performer in a club.
+In 1906 San Francisco Blossom Seely is an energetic performer in a club.
 Whilst performing, an earthquake strikes.
 The first theatre to reopen in the city since the earthquake is the Grauman Vaudeville theatre, where Blossom is set to next perform.
-Nola Beach (Adele Jergends) is at the top of the billing at Grauman Theatre.

-Blossom arrives with friends, Essie (Billie Bird) and Sam Doyle (Robert Keith).
-She requests to perform the song "Toddling the Todalo" only to find that Nola will be performing it instead.
+Blossom arrives with friends, Essie and her agent Sam Doyle.
+She requests to perform the song "Toddling the Todalo" only to find that Nola Beech, the arrogant star of the show with the top billing has demanded to sing the song and will be performing it instead of Blossom.

 Whilst Nola is performing Toddling the Todalo in front of a large audience, Essie gives a monkey a banana and directs it onto the stage.
-The monkey eats the banana and then throws the banana peel at Nola.
+The monkey eats the banana then throws the peel at Nola.
 This causes her to run off stage.
-Blossom scuttles onto stage and begins singing in place of Nola.
+Blossom scuttles onto stage and begins singing the song in place of Nola.

-Blossom is suddenly catapulted into fame as San Francisco's number one vaudeville star.
+Blossom is suddenly catapulted into fame as San Francisco's number one vaudeville star and entertains people from San Francisco to soldiers fighting in the trenches during World War I.

-Vaudeville performer Benny Fields (Ralph Meeker) and his friends Forrest (Henry Slate) and Henry (Sid Tomack) are singing.
-Blossom, who happens to be nearby notices them.
-After their act, Blossom invites Benny to work with her.
-Blossom performs with Benny, Forrest and Henry to applause.
-After an argument, Forrest, Henry and Benny decide to split up.

-Blossom and Benny debut as a duo in Vaudeville.
-Much to Blossom's dismay, Benny is consistently late to their rehearsals.
-Blossom confronts Benny and argues with him.
-He reveals he hasn't been showing up to rehearsals because he is going out with a woman.
-Blossom threatens that if Benny marries her their act is off.
-Benny jokes that he'll invite Blossom to their wedding, before revealing that Blossom will be the bride.